Harshninave04/LinkTree-Project/README.md

 # LinkTree-Project
-"I am creating a personalized version of Linktree for my profile, where I will gather all my social media links in one convenient location, along with a few unique customizations."
+"I am in the process of crafting a personalized version of Linktree tailored to my profile.
+This endeavor involves consolidating all my social media links into a single, user-friendly interface, enriched with several distinctive customizations to make it uniquely mine."
 ## Website Link 👇
 [LinkTree Profile](https://harshninave04.github.io/LinkTree-Project/)